scalatron/scalatron.github.com/index.md

 Scalatron is a multi-player programming game in which bot programs written in [Scala](http://www.scala-lang.org/) compete against each other.
-It is an educational resource for individuals or teams that want to learn more about the Scala programming language or want to hone their Scala programming skills. - Follow [@scalatron](http://twitter.com/scalatron) on Twitter.
+It is an educational resource for individuals or teams that want to learn more about the Scala programming language or want to hone their Scala programming skills. - For updates, follow [@scalatron](http://twitter.com/scalatron) on Twitter.

-## If You Want To Play The Game...
+## To Play The Game...

-...while learning Scala, install Scalatron and work through the step-by-step tutorial to create your first bot.
+...while learning Scala: install Scalatron and work through the step-by-step tutorial to create your first bot.
 No prior knowledge of Scala is required and you do not need to install anything else (not even Scala).

 <table class="outertable">